TUMFTM/EthicalTrajectoryPlanning/README.md

 ## How to reproduce results

-The idea and basic principles of this algorithm are presented in XXX 2022<sup>1</sup>.
+The idea and basic principles of this algorithm are presented in Geisslinger et al. 2022<sup>1</sup>.
 The following describes how the results from the paper can be reproduced.
 To evaluate the planning algorithm on multiple scenarios execute:

 * `python planner/Frenet/plannertools/evaluatefrenet.py`